Pravargav/Amadeus/English/sentences.md

 -> The error is occurring daily.

--> hold my phone
+-> Could you please, hold my phone?

--> stick to your word

--> stick to your decision
+-> please!stick to your word/decision.